-FinTech is getting stronger throughout the current pandemic crisis.
-Many companies have been affected, but many more are quickly adapting to offer services for the world’s new reality.
-The industry’s most innovative companies had already been strengthening their ingenious business models with state-of-the-art and innovative HiTech solutions even before the pandemic situation started.
+Some companies in the finance industry had already been strengthening their business models with state-of-the-art and innovative HiTech solutions even before the pandemic situation started.
 This process has now been accelerated.
-In particular, the use of Artificial Intelligence (AI) and Machine Learning (ML) is redefining how many things are done within the industry.
+In particular, the use of Artificial Intelligence (AI) and Machine Learning (ML) is redefining how many things are done within the financial industry.

 Improved Financial Decision Making

 FinTech apps are developing new and interesting ways in which users can process information.
-Thanks to the power of data visualization tools, apps can transform complicated data into easy to digest insights.
-As a result, users can make use of complex information to improve their financial decision making.
+Thanks to the power of data science and visualization tools, analyzing data through apps becomes easy, transforming it into digestible insights.
+As a result, users can make use of complex information to improve their financial decision-making.

 Security & Fraud Detection

-As digital transformation takes over the world, financial cybercrimes will also grow.
+As digital transformation processes take over the world, financial cybercrimes will also grow.
 The silver lining to it is that thanks to AI and ML, companies and users are now able to secure themselves and their accounts.

 Cryptocurrencies and blockchain are often associated with financial cybersecurity.
-However, in the near future we will also associate AI and ML with digital security and anti-money laundering solutions.
+However, in the near future, we will also associate AI and ML with digital security and anti-money laundering solutions.
 Algorithms are capable of detecting suspicious activity, and even better, they can notify users.
 These technologies can continuously monitor unusual patterns, so there is no need to be vigilant 24/7.
 Users can keep track of everything that goes on behind their backs while being confident that their assets are safe.

 There has also been a great impact on behalf of these technologies regarding the detection of other illegal activities like money laundering.
 Governments and other institutions have the power, thanks to AI and ML, to use an army of bits and bytes to trace corruption networks.

 Investment funds have been using complex algorithms for a while now to develop robust forecasts and simulations.
-Thanks to this, the world of asset management has been able to restructure many of its processes and offer new services.
-FinTech companies have taken notice of this and are implementing these solutions into apps so that users can take advantage of them.
+Thanks to this, the world of asset and wealth management has been able to restructure many of its processes and offer new services like wealth management tools.
+FinTech firms have taken notice of this and are implementing these solutions into apps so that users can take advantage of them.

-App users can now make important transactions directly from any of their devices.
-Most importantly, thanks to AI and ML, users have the choice to do so reducing the number of intermediaries.
+App users can now manage bank statements and make important transactions directly from any of their devices.
+Most importantly, thanks to AI and ML solutions, users have the choice to do so reducing the number of intermediaries.
 As a result, wealth management has been able to remove unnecessary processes, helping reduce operational costs.

 Bots are one of the most famous AI applications.
-Although they have been around for some time, only recently have they started to get traction thanks to ML technology.
+Although they have been around for some time, only recently have they started to get traction thanks to ML algorithms.
 We are now seeing the rise of potent chatbots that can interact with customers to produce an immediate response to a number of customer requests.

 FinTech companies are using bots as a major channel to solve customer issues.
 Robo advisors and automated customer support are some of the most common ML solutions.
 Results have been impactful as chatbots allow companies to reduce costs and increase customer satisfaction.

 As physical distancing becomes the new normal, financial institutions will opt more and more for this type of technology to solve customer issues, improving the Customer Experience along the way.
 Brick and mortar offices are not expected to disappear anytime soon, but they will most likely be relegated for specific activities.

 This has been used with success by the auto industry.
 A combination of IoT technologies and FinTech app development has opened up for this industry the possibility to calculate a person’s risk level by assessing their driving skills through a mobile app.

-This is probably the most obvious way in which FinTech companies are benefiting from HiTech.
+This is probably the most popular way in which FinTech companies are benefiting from HiTech.
 The world has seen a wave of money lending apps thanks to the possibility of using someone’s financial habits and credit exposure to calculate their credit scoring, making the underwriting process more efficient without the need for human intervention.

-I’ve already mentioned how HiTech has been used by financial companies to make better forecasts.
+I’ve already mentioned how HiTech and data science tools have been used by financial companies to improve their predictive analytics.
 However, it is worth mentioning that this technology is now at the service of ordinary people like you and me.

-Apps have the power to help users perform robust calculations on important matters like their own personal finances at a very low cost and in a personalized way.
+Apps have the power to help users perform robust calculations on important matters like their spending habits at a very low cost and in a personalized way.
 Making use of consumer insights obtained through key data points, apps can help throughout the entire process of analyzing data to produce powerful predictive analytics.
 This aids users to keep track of their spending and calculate whether they will meet their financial goals.